RachWalm/VolunteerVillage/README.md

 ![dropdown](document/create-new-app-dropdown.png)

-4. Next the app was named black-jack21 and the Europe region chosen in these fields
+4. Next the app was named volunteervillage and the Europe region chosen in these fields

 ![name](document/name-and-region.png)